myzhang1029/slib/README.md

 # xmake install
 # cp include/slib.h (prefix)/include/slib.h
 ```
-Microsoft Visual Studio nmake is NOT supported.(If you have finished this, please pull request to this repository.
+Microsoft Visual Studio nmake is NOT yet supported.(If you have finished this, please pull request to this repository.

 ## Contributing
 if you want to contribute to this project, please start a pull request.

-## Important
-If you are building for two system, make sure you "make clean"
-before running next "./configure" and "make".

 ## build time count(commit 21d9693) (AVG5)
  1.